-"Going back to school at age 42 proved

-to be a wonderful experience for me.
+"Going back to school at age 42 proved to be a wonderful experience for me.
 The people at NHTI were so helpful.
 The professors were great.
 They all seemed to take a lot of pride in the school.
 Everyone seems to be pulling for the students to succeed, from Financial Aid to the Bookstore to Student Affairs.
 Going to NHTI really paid off.
 I graduated on Saturday and started a new job on Monday."

-- A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of "C"; An informational organization with the Dental Administration of the science of the scienc - 2.
-An informational group interview with the Dental Admissions Committee is required; - 3.
-Observe professional practices in a dental office for a period of not less than twenty hours prior to first-time enrollment; - 4.
-Be in good physical and mental health in order to qualify for the program.
+- A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of "C"; - An informational group interview with the Dental Admissions Committee is required; - Observe professional practices in a dental office for a period of not less than twenty hours prior to first-time enrollment: - Be in good physical and mental health in order to qualify for the program.